 Fig. 67.-Showing what is meant by "Pendulous Belly."
 (After R. Barnes.)
-A E, Normal axis of uterus and child; B F, axis of uterus and child with pendulous belly; s, symphysis pubis; c D, line indicating path of fætal head round pubes. become partly engaged in it.
-The uterus and abdominal walls are less powerful in later pregnancies, and hence abnormal presentations and frequent changes in the presenting part are more common in later pregnancies than in the first.
-A very little mechanical obstruction, easily overcome by the pains when labour has begun, will prevent the head from engaging in the brim during pregnancy.
+AE, Normal axis of uterus and child; BF, axis of uterus and child with pendulous belly; s, symphysis publis; OD, line indicating path of foetal head round publes.

 Effect on the pains.-Contraction of the pelvis does not bring with it any special tendency either to very strong or very weak pains.
 The strength or weakness, quickness or slowness, of uterine action depends upon conditions of the nerves and muscular fibre of the uterus, which we do not understand.
 But the ill effects which follow either excessive strength and frequency, or weakness and infrequency, of pains are much greater in contracted pelvis than with a normal pelvis.